 Make returns and exchanges a breeze.

 Post-holiday returns and exchanges are inevitable, so try to make the process quick and painless.
-Make sure you have a no-hassle policy and a dedicated area for these transactions.
+Make sure you communicate important return policy factors and create a dedicated area for these transactions.

 Nordstrom’s return policy is often regarded as the gold standard in a customer-first approach, as it has an “ultimate objective of making our customers happy.”
 The brand deals with returns and exchanges on a case-by-case basis, often allowing for items to be returned long after they were purchased.
 Nordstrom’s has also set up return stations throughout its stores to speed up the process.